bluss/pyproject-local-kernel/README.md

 Use per-directory Rye projects to run Python Jupyter kernels.
 See the examples directory for how to setup jupyterlab and notebook projects separately.

-The intention is that instead of installing a myriad of jupyter kernels, one per project, instead have one "meta" kernel that enables the environment for the project the notebook file resides in.
+The intention is that instead of installing a myriad of jupyter kernelspecs, one per project, instead have one "meta" kernel that enables the environment for the project the notebook file resides in.
 This approach should be more portable (usable to anyone who checks out your project structure from git) and easier to use.

 Project Status: Proof of Concept